Best Profitec Espresso Machines (2021 Reviews)

 The Profitec Pro 500 has long been a best-selling heat exchanger espresso machine.
 It offers an ideal combination of features and price, and its stainless casing and well-laid-out interior make it incredibly durable.

 Then Profitec added a PID, and now it’s even better!
-The brew temperature is more accurate and has fewer fluctuations, perfect for dialling in the perfect shot.
+The brew temperature is more accurate and has fewer fluctuations, perfect for dialing in the perfect shot.

 For more details, check out our Profitec Pro 500 review.